GraphQLSP Config

 trackFieldUsage

-By default, this option is true
+By default, this option is true.

-will track how you use the data of GraphQL documents
+When enabled, @0no-co/graphqlsp will track how you use the data of GraphQL documents

 and issue a warning when any fields in your selection sets aren’t actually used in